Memoirs of an Assassin

 Short Stories

-Read Short Stories →About the Author
+Read Short Stories →More from the author